petealves/covid19-google-action/README.md

  - How many hospitalized persons;
  - How many suspect cases exist;
  - How many cases wait for laboratory results;
- - Cases in a region:
+ - Cases in regions;
-	 - North region;
-	 - Center region;
-	 - Lisbon and Tagus Valley region;
-	 - Alentejo's region;
-	 - Algarve region;
-	 - Azores region;
-	 - Madeira region;
+ - Last date of update;
  - How many cases by sex exist;